MateoLostanlen/ldd-cam-poc/README.md

 http://127.0.0.1:8050
 ```

-You should see the demo interface to control your camera via the FastAPI backend running on the Pi.
+You will be able to view the video stream and control the camera movements and zoom.

 ---

 ## ✅ Requirements

-- Raspberry Pi connected to Reolink PTZ camera
+- Raspberry Pi connected to a Reolink PTZ camera
 - Python 3.11+
+- FFmpeg installed on the Raspberry Pi
-- Local machine for running the Dash demo
+- Local machine to run the Dash frontend